brookse/ATrunksTale/ATrunksTale/README.md

   2. Windows : drag the folder with `main.lua` in top level into Love

 To "play":<br>
-  Left and right arrows to move
+  Left and right arrows OR A and D to move, mouse to move trunk.